kopancek/devx-scratch/2022/support/log.snb.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-12-01

+@jhchabran Felix Becker had some issues with `sg start`.
+He's running `pwsh` which was a fun things to toy with.
+It's now fixed.

+Things that needed fixing:

+- the homebrew path `/opt/homebrew/bin` was after `/usr/bin` so it wasn't picking up the right version for `git` and others
+- `$Env:SHELL = '/opt/homebrew/bin/bash` ; sg ...` is always mandatory for it to work
+- needed to set some yarn / node versions manually as Felix prefers to use it over asdf (assumed it's the case, didn't ask, but it's working so it's all good).

 ## 2022-11-25

 @jhchabran _when banging your head at walls actually reveals a big bug that has been around forever_